-Element Nature conservation Public Health Act 2005 (Qld); Biosecurity Queensland policies and guidelines; DAF pest factsheets; RRC Pest Management Plan 2012-2016; and CHRC Draft Area Pest Management Plan 2014-2016 All rubbish and other refuse that may potentially attract introduced animals (food scraps) should be appropriately disposed of in sturdy waste disposal receptacles that are frequently emptied No domestic animals will be allowed on the construction site.
-Aquatic fauna Implement the SMP developed for the Fitzroy River turtle ( Rheodytes leukops ) and white-throated snapping turtle ( Elseya albagula ) All construction personnel will be informed of environmental responsibility with respect to the protection of aquatic fauna and their habitat.
+- Implement the SMP developed for the Fitzroy River turtle (Rheodytes leukops) - All construction personnel will be informed of environmental responsibility with respect to the protection of aquatic fauna and their habitat.
 Site inductions will include information on the location of important habitat and potential turtle nesting habitat to prevent disturbance and/or destruction of these areas.
-Management actions relevant to the protection of aquatic habitat will be discussed and responsible persons identified • The construction footprints will be kept to the minimum amount necessary and will be clearly marked with construction tape • Prior to any initial or new disturbance to aquatic habitat within the construction areas, all impact areas will be inspected by a fauna/spotter for the presence of aquatic fauna.
+Management actions relevant to the protection of aquatic habitat will be discussed and responsible persons identified - The construction footprints will be kept to the minimum amount necessary and will be clearly marked with construction tape - Prior to any initial or new disturbance to aquatic habitat within the construction areas, all impact areas will be inspected by a fauna/spotter for the presence of aquatic fauna.
 Pre-clearance surveys will be undertaken immediately prior to disturbance works.
-Aquatic fauna captured will be relocated and relevant measures implemented to exclude fauna access to active constructions areas (e.g. erection of exclusion fencing/netting, bund walls) • A fauna spotter/catcher will be located on site during all works that have the potential to cause injury or mortality to aquatic fauna located in the area.
-The fauna spotter/catcher will identify, capture and relocate aquatic fauna and/or nests as required to avoid impact • If injury occurs, injured fauna will be immediately removed and taken to a qualified veterinary or wildlife carer for treatment.
-Suitable veterinarians and wildlife carers in nearby areas and Rockhampton will be identified and commercial arrangements established to guarantee the financial costs of treatment and rehabilitation • A work method statement will be developed for dewatering activities including requirements for the safe handling of fish and other aquatic species with reference to DAF's Fish Salvage Guidelines (DPIF 2004) • All construction personnel will be informed of environmental responsibility with respect to minimising the risk of fauna injury or mortality.
-Site inductions will include information on the identification of the Fitzroy River turtle, white-throated snapping turtle and estuarine crocodile, location of any confirmed nesting habitat areas within or adjacent to the construction areas and relevant management actions A Weed Management Plan will be developed and implemented for the Project.
-The management plan will detail the control and treatment of introduced weeds that may negatively impact habitat quality A Feral Animal Control Program will be developed and implemented for the Project or in collaboration with local council, community groups and landholders.
-Specific measures may include culling, baiting and trapping of pigs, foxes, wild dogs and feral cats
+Aquatic fauna captured will be relocated and relevant measures implemented to exclude fauna access to active constructions areas (e.g. erection of exclusion fencing/netting, bund walls) - A fauna spotter/catcher will be located on site during all works that have the potential to cause injury or mortality to aquatic fauna located in the area.
+The fauna spotter/catcher will identify, capture and relocate aquatic fauna and/or nests as required to avoid impact - If injury occurs, injured fauna will be immediately removed and taken to a qualified veterinary or wildlife carer for treatment.
+Suitable veterinarians and wildlife carers in nearby areas and Rockhampton will be identified and commercial arrangements established to guarantee the financial costs of treatment and rehabilitation - All construction personnel will be informed of environmental responsibility with respect to minimising the risk of fauna injury or mortality.
+Site inductions will include information on the identification of the Fitzroy River turtle, whitethroated snapping turtle and estuarine crocodile, location of any confirmed nesting habitat areas within or adjacent to the construction areas and relevant management actions - A Weed Management Plan will be developed and implemented for the Project.
+The management plan will detail the control and treatment of introduced wieds that may negatively impact habitat quality - A Feral Animal Control Program will be developed and implemented for the Project or in collaboration with local council, community groups and landholders.
+Specific measures may include culling, baiting and trapping of pigs, foxes, wild dogs and feral cats - The re-establishment of aquatic habitat within the impoundment will be encouraged through the following actions: - Rehabilitating and restoring areas impacted by scouring, erosion and slumping